lord-vesel/dcs-doc/en/dev-docs/ah64d/cpg-cockpit.md

 ![](img/img-83-1-screen.jpg)

-1. **FCR Scan Size Switch**.
-Selects the FCR scan size when the CPG’s selected sight is set to FCR.
+1. **FCR Scan Size Switch.** Selects the FCR scan size when the CPG’s selected sight is FCR and the FCR is not scanning.

-    - Wide (W).
-Sets the FCR scan volume to 90° in azimuth.
+    - **W (Wide, Right).** Sets the FCR scan volume to 90° in azimuth if the FCR mode is GTM or RMAP.
+Sets the FCR scan volume to 360° in azimuth if the FCR mode is ATM.

-    - Medium (M).
-Sets the FCR scan volume to 45° in azimuth.
+    - **M (Medium, Aft).** Sets the FCR scan volume to 45° in azimuth if the FCR mode is GTM or RMAP.
+Sets the FCR scan volume to 180° in azimuth if the FCR mode is ATM.

-    - Narrow (N).
-Sets the FCR scan volume to 30° in azimuth.
+    - **N (Narrow, Left).** Sets the FCR scan volume to 30° in azimuth if the FCR mode is GTM or RMAP.
+Sets the FCR scan volume to 90° in azimuth if the FCR mode is ATM.

-    - Zoom (Z).
-Sets the FCR scan volume to 15° in azimuth.
+    - **Z (Zoom, Forward).** Sets the FCR scan volume to 15° in azimuth if the FCR mode is GTM or RMAP.

-1. **C-Scope Button**.
-Not implemented.
+         Sets the FCR scan volume to 45° in azimuth if the FCR mode is ATM.

+2. **C-SCOPE Button.** Enables/disables the FCR C-Scope symbol overlays in the CPG crewstation.

-1. **FLIR Polarity Button**.
+3. **FLIR Polarity Button**.
 Toggles the FLIR image polarity between white-hot and black-hot.

-1. **Laser Tracker Mode Switch**.
-Enables/disables the Laser Spot Track (LST) mode of the TADS system.
+4. **Laser Tracker (LT) Switch.** Enables/disables the Laser Spot Track (LST) mode of the TADS system.

-    - A (Automatic).
-Enables the LST in Automatic mode and inhibits the LRFD from firing.
+    - **A (Automatic, Forward).** Enables the LST in Automatic mode and inhibits the LRFD from firing.

-    - O (Off).
-Disables the LST and permits the LRFD to fire.
+    - **O (Off, Center).** Disables the LST and permits the LRFD to fire.

-    - M (Manual).
-Enables the LST in Manual mode and inhibits the LRFD from firing.
+    - **M (Manual, Aft).** Enables the LST in Manual mode and inhibits the LRFD from firing.

-1. **Sight Select Switch**.
+5. **Sight Select Switch**.
 Selects the sight to be used for targeting and weapon employment within the Copilot/Gunner (CPG) crewstation.

-    - HMD (Forward).
-Sets the CPG sight to the CPG’s Helmet-Mounted Display.
+    - **HMD (Forward).** Sets the CPG sight to the CPG’s Helmet-Mounted Display.
 The CPG’s HDU will display HMD Flight symbology.

-    - FCR (Left).
-Sets the CPG crewstation sight to the Fire Control Radar and displays the FCR page on the left MPD if not already displayed.
+    - **FCR (Left).** Sets the CPG crewstation sight to the Fire Control Radar and displays the FCR page on the left MPD if not already displayed.
 When selected while the CPG’s NVS Mode switch is set to OFF, the CPG’s HDU will display TADS Weapon symbology and TADS sensor video.
 If the Pilot is using the TADS as his/her NVS sensor, the CPG’s HDU will display HMD Flight symbology.
           Neither crewstation has priority over the other, allowing either Sight Select Switch to select the FCR as the sight, taking control away from the other crewstation in a “last selected” logic.

-    - TADS (Right).
-Sets the CPG sight to the Target Acquisition Designation Sight.
+    - **TADS (Right).** Sets the CPG sight to the Target Acquisition Designation Sight.
 The CPG’s HDU will display TADS Weapon symbology and TADS sensor video.
 If either crewmember is using the TADS as their NVS sensor, this switch position will be inhibited.

-    - LINK (Aft).
-Not implemented.
+    - **LINK (Aft).** If the CPG’s selected sight is FCR, this position will slave the TADS to the FCR Next-To- Shoot (NTS) target.
+If the CPG’s selected sight is TADS, this position will slave the FCR centerline to the azimuth of the TADS line-of-sight.
+(See the Fire Control Radar chapter for more information.)

 1. **Image Auto Track Polarity Switch**.
 Not implemented.

 1. **Sight Slave Button**.
 Slaves/de-slaves the CPG’s selected sight to the selected acquisition source.

 1. **Sight Manual Tracker**.
-Manually controls the CPG’s selected sight when de-slaved from the selected acquisition source.
+Manually controls the CPG’s selected sight (TADS or FCR) when de-slaved from the selected acquisition source.
 Also called the “thumb force controller”.

 1. **Display Zoom Button**.
-Not implemented.
+Enables/disables the FCR ZOOM format on the FCR page when the CPG’s selected sight is FCR.

 1. **LRFD Trigger**.
 Fires the laser rangefinder/designator if the A/S button on the Armament panel is set to ARM and the LRFD is powered (VAB L6 on the WPN Utility sub-page).